Katrina Reid: Sub(Urban) Archives

 ASL interpretation will be provided for online attendees.

-Katrina Reid is a dancer and performing artist based in New York, by way of Georgia.
+Katrina Reid is a director, choreographer, dancer and performing artist based in New York, by way of Georgia.
 They anchor their research in improvisation and devising physical landscapes from text.
 Her work has been presented at Issue Project Room, Knockdown Center (Sunday Service), the Current Sessions, AUNTS (NYU Skirball & Beach Sessions), Cocoon Theatre, Studio 26 Gallery, BMCC Tribeca Performing Arts Center, Dance Chance Atlanta, Florida A&M University, and as a 2016-2017 Dancing While Black Fellow (Angela’s Pulse/BAX).
 Katrina has been a part of projects by NIC Kay, Phillip Howze, Emily Johnson, David Thomson, Okwui Okpokwasili and Peter Born, Jonathan González, Marguerite Hemmings, Megan Byrne, and Third Rail Projects, among others.

 Photo: Paul Notice